High Probability Complexity Bounds of Trust-Region Stochastic Sequential Quadratic Programming with Heavy-Tailed Noise: Introduction

-Recently, \citet{Berahas2025Sequential} addressed these two limitations in constrained optimization by analyzing a line-search (also referred to as step-search) method that allows for an irreducible noise in the estimation.
+Recently, \citet{Berahas2025Sequential} addressed the two limitations in constrained optimization by analyzing a line-search (also referred to as step-search) method that allows for an biased, irreducible noise in the estimation.
 The authors conducted a non-asymptotic complexity analysis and established an iteration complexity of $\mathcal{O}(\epsilon^{-2})$ for first-order $\epsilon$-stationarity with high probability, provided that $\epsilon$ exceeds a threshold determined by the irreducible noise level.
-However, their zeroth-order oracle assumes the noise follows a sub-exponential distribution, thereby excluding all heavy-tailed noise; and their method does not exhibit second-order convergence~\mbox{guarantees}.~Identifying only first-order stationary points can be sometimes unsatisfactory in nonlinear optimization, as such points may correspond to saddle points or even local maxima, leading to highly sensitive solutions \citep{Dauphin2014Identifying, Choromanska2015Loss, Jain2017Global}.
-To~the~best~of~our~\mbox{knowledge},~in the~\mbox{random}~model setup, high-probability iteration complexity for second-order stationarity has~only~been explored~in~the context of unconstrained optimization.
+However, their zeroth-order oracle assumes the noise follows a sub-exponential distribution, hence excluding all heavy-tailed noise.
+Moreover, their algorithm does not utilize second-order Hessian information, so that theoretical analysis offered in that work does not cover second-order convergence property.
+Identifying only first-order stationary points can be sometimes unsatisfactory in nonlinear optimization, as such points may correspond to saddle points or even local maxima, leading to highly sensitive solutions \citep{Dauphin2014Identifying, Choromanska2015Loss, Jain2017Global}.
+To the best of our knowledge, in the random model setup, high-probability iteration complexity for second-order stationarity has only been explored in the context of unconstrained optimization.
 In this setting, \citet{Cao2023First} performed a non-asymptotic analysis for a trust-region method, demonstrating an iteration complexity of $\mathcal{O}(\epsilon^{-2})$ for first-order $\epsilon$-stationarity and $\mathcal{O}(\epsilon^{-3})$ for second-order $\epsilon$-stationarity.
 However, their zeroth-order probabilistic oracle still requires the noise to follow a sub-exponential distribution.